don/BluetoothSerial/README.md

 Function `connect` connects to a Bluetooth device.
 The callback is long running.
 Success will be called when the connection is successful.
 Failure is called if the connection fails, or later if the connection disconnects.
 An error message is passed to the failure callback.

 #### Android
-For Android, `connect` takes a macAddress of the remote device.
+For Android, `connect` takes a MAC address of the remote device.

 #### iOS
 For iOS, `connect` takes the UUID of the remote device.
 Optionally, you can pass an **empty string** and the plugin will connect to the first BLE peripheral.

+#### Windows Phone
+For Windows Phone, `connect` takes a MAC address of the remote device.
+The MAC address can optionally surrounded with parenthesis. e.g. `(AA:BB:CC:DD:EE:FF)`

 ### Parameters